CurveDocs/curve-docs/docs/registry/overview.md

 - **`ape-ledger`**
 - **`ape-etherscan`**

-To install these, please follow the instructions in their respective Github repositories.
+To install these, please follow the instructions in their respective GitHub repositories.

 !!!note
     If you choose to run tests using [**`Alchemy`**](https://www.alchemy.com/) as the upstream provider, please set up an Alchemy API key into an environment variable labeled **`WEB3_ALCHEMY_PROJECT_ID`** or **`WEB3_ALCHEMY_API_KEY`**.
 If you use a local node (**`geth`** or **`erigon`**), please change the hardhat upstream provider for mainnet-fork to **`geth`** in [ape-config.yaml](https://github.com/curvefi/metaregistry/blob/main/ape-config.yaml):